jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab2.md

 <div align=center><img src="Images/2_2.png" alt="drawing" width="400"/></div>

-You can click the "Run C Synthesis" to see the optimization result.
-Without the FUNCTION_INSTANTIATE pragma, the following code results in a single RTL implementation of function foo for all three instances of the function in func.
-Each instance of function foo is implemented in an identical manner.
-This is fine for function reuse and reducing the area required for each instance call of a function, but means that the control logic inside the function must be more complex to account for the variation in each call of foo.
+You can click the ```Run C Synthesis``` to see the optimization result.
+Without the ```FUNCTION_INSTANTIATE``` pragma, the following code results in a single RTL implementation of function foo for all three instances of the function in func.
+Each instance of function ```foo``` is implemented in an identical manner.
+This is fine for function reuse and reducing the area required for each instance call of a function, but means that the control logic inside the function must be more complex to account for the variation in each call of ```foo```.

-The below is the optimization result with the FUNCTION_INSTANTIATE pragma.
+The below is the optimization result with the ```FUNCTION_INSTANTIATE``` pragma.

 <div align=center><img src="Images/2_3.png" alt="drawing" width="1000"/></div>

 ### Loop_optimization

 Pipelining loops permits starting the next iteration of a loop before the previous iteration finishes, enabling portions of the loop to overlap in execution.
 By default, every iteration of a loop only starts when the previous iteration has finished.
 In the loop example below, a single iteration of the loop adds two variables and stores the result in a third variable.
 Assume that in hardware this loop takes three cycles to finish one iteration.
-Also, assume that the loop variable len is 20, that is, the vadd loop runs for 20 iterations in the kernel.
+Also, assume that the loop variable len is 20, that is, the ```vadd``` loop runs for 20 iterations in the kernel.
 Therefore, it requires a total of 60 clock cycles (20 iterations * 3 cycles) to complete all the operations of this loop.

 ```c++
 vadd: for(int i = 0; i < len; i++) {